-- The team will have a 12 or 11 player roster.
+- The team will have an 11or 12 player roster.

 - A continuous lineup will be used so all players bat and can be substituted freely on defense.

-- Pitch counts are used to manage the pitching staff.
+- Pitch counts and principles recommended by Ron Wolforth are used to manage the pitching staff.

 - Detailed offensive and defensive statistics are used to determine batting orders, pitching rotations, and field positions.

-- The health and safety of the team is a priority; this includes taking reasonable precautions to mitigate the spread of the Coronavirus among team members.
+- The health and safety of the team is a priority.

 The expectations for Bomber coaches, players, and families are pretty standard.
 However, it is worth making them explicit.
 Helping the children become better human beings and baseball players should be everyone’s goal.
 Coaches and parents are expected to support each other in that effort.